apivideo/api.video-api-client-generator/templates/documentation/sdks/security/README.md

 ## Securing your application

-We highly recommend to avoid storing the API keys in your frontend application as long as it is possible.
-The best way to make sure that your API keys are secure is separating the front-end and the backend, while making sure that all the API keys and sensitive app information is stored on the backend.
+We highly recommend to avoid storing the API keys in your frontend & mobile application as long as it is possible.
+The best way to make sure that your API keys are secure is separating the frontend & mobile application with the backend, while making sure that all the API keys and sensitive app information is stored on the backend.

-* Make sure that the code that makes request to the API, including the API keys are stored on the backend.
-While the frontend is making requests to your backend securely.

 * All the api.video client libraries are using the [Advanced Authentication](https://docs.api.video/reference/disposable-bearer-token-authentication) method.
 If you are writing your own API client wrapper, be sure to leverage the Advanced Authentication instead of the Basic Authentication concept.